-The cumulative QPA is the total of all Quality Points acquired divided by the total number of semester hours attempted.
-Students will be considered to be in Good Standing if they maintain a cumulative QPA as indicated:
+The cumulative GPA is the total of all Quality Points acquired divided by the total number of credits attempted.
+Students are considered to be in Good Standing if they maintain a cumulative GPA as indicated:

-2.0 upon the completion of over 45 total semester hours
+2.0 upon the completion of over 45 total credits

 [ top ]

-Students who are on Academic Probation are strongly encouraged to meet with a counselor.
+Students who are not in Good Standing will be placed on Academic Probation and are strongly encouraged to meet with a counselor.
 The purpose in meeting with the counselor is to consider one or more of the following options: